 All students are instructed in the following academic areas:

-Religion, Reading, Spelling, English, Mathematics, Social Studies, Science and Health, Art/Music, Computer Literacy and Physical Education.
+Religion, Reading, Spelling, English, Mathematics, Social Studies, Science and Health, Art/Music, Technology and Physical Education.

 All assignments will not necessarily be written assignments.

 Class work is not to be sent home as homework.

 Agenda Planner – students from second grade through eighth grade will use the school agenda planner.

 End of quarter grade averages are given in number grades in all major subjects for grades 1-8.
 The scale is as follows:

 A - 94-100

 D - 70-74